-3.51 In dealing with planning proposals, local planning authorities consider each on its merits and reach a decision based on whether the application accords with the relevant development plan, unless material considerations indicate otherwise.
+- 3.48 In dealing with planning proposals, local planning authorities consider each on its merits and reach a decision based on whether the application accords with the relevant development plan, unless material considerations indicate otherwise.
 Where applications do not meet these requirements, they may be refused.
 However, in some instances, it may be possible to make acceptable development proposals which might otherwise be unacceptable, through the use of planning conditions or, where this is not possible, through planning obligations.
-London Plan (2016) Policy 8.2 recognises the role of planning obligations in mitigating the effects of development and provides guidance on the priorities for obligations in the context of overall scheme viability.

-3.52 In this instance, site-specific contributions/planning obligations would be included in the S106 agreement and would include the following:

-- A financial contribution of £9,036 to offset CO2 emissions associated with the residential part of the development;

-- A financial contribution of £13,875 towards employment, skills and local procurement in the borough, to include the following:
+London Plan (2021) Policy DF1 recognises the role of planning obligations in mitigating the effects of development and provides guidance on the priorities for obligations in the context of overall scheme viability. - 3.49 In this instance, site-specific planning obligations would be included in the S106 agreement and would include the following: - Prohibition of future residents to obtain parking permits as secured through section 16 of the Greater London (General Powers) Act 1974; - A contribution of £13,875 towards Employment, Training and Skills and local procurement in the borough; - A S278 legal agreement relating to the costs of altering the crossover on Thorpebank Road.